 For everything sign-language related, bear in mind that in Germany, deaf people speak German Sign Language (Deutsche Gebärdensprache, DGS).
 The signs may differ from region to region, but deaf people in Germany can understand one another nonetheless.
 Generally speaking, younger deaf people also tend to know International Sign Language.

 Holiday ideas for deaf visitors

 Tours and information in sign language are offered in cities and regions all over Germany.
-You can search for specific options, including in the “Travel for all” database.
+You can search for specific options, including in the “Tourism for All” database.
 The Germany-wide labelling system for accessible travel includes the recognition of places that provide comprehensive information for deaf people.

 The Network of Municipal Associations for the Deaf lists deaf city tour guides on its website.

 Our partners in the cities and regions will also be happy to provide you with specific options for your perfect holiday.

 The Netzwerk Hören (Hearing Network) in the Saarland region is especially dedicated to helping deaf visitors.
 This network comprises accommodation, leisure facilities and medical and therapeutic options, so that your hearing loss won’t stand in the way of a wonderful holiday in the Saarland.

 You could combine your holiday with a visit to a trade fair.
 Large trade fairs focusing on rehabilitation/assistive technology often take place in Germany, one of them being the DEAF FAIR in Frankfurt am Main.